0install/docs/docs/details/linux.md

 ## Generic binaries

-You can download download various distribution-specific packages as well as generic binaries [here](https://get.0install.net/#linux).
+You can download various distribution-specific packages as well as generic binaries [here](https://get.0install.net/#linux).

 Once you have downloaded an archive with pre-compiled binaries, unpack it and `cd` into the newly created directory.